By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 The first command lists all

-items in the list box.
-Assuming you want to edit theskill
+skillitems in the list box.
+Assuming you want to edit theskillitem at index 2.

 The second command edits the